What are Earmolds Used for?

 Musicians are especially susceptible to hearing loss because of their constant exposure to music that often exceeds safe decibel levels.
 To protect their hearing, they need earplugs that limit the amount of damaging noise, but still allow them to hear music that is clear and natural sounding.
 That’s where musician’s plugs come in.
 Regular earplugs cause distortion and muffled speech by reducing higher frequency sounds.
 High-fidelity musician’s plugs reduce all sounds evenly while maintaining quality, so that music and speech is as close to the original as possible.
 They include a number of interchangeable attenuators, filters that offer varying levels of sound protection depending on the type of instrument used and the venue played.

 You should never have to choose between your hearing health and your hobbies.
-Visit your Katy audiologist to learn just how easy protecting your hearing is.
+Call Today's Hearing at (281) 578-7500 to learn just how easy protecting your hearing is.